-Grey could feel the veins pulsing in his temples as he pulled with all his strength, arms bunching and shaking with strain before the attempt died.
-Gasping in a quick breath, he tried again, but the heat was overpowering him, and he soon began to sway and sag against his bonds, fatigued muscles twitching continuously with involuntary shudders.
+Grey’s veins pulsed in his temples as he pulled with all his strength, arms bunching and shaking before the attempt died.
+Gasping, he tried again, but the heat was overpowering him, and he soon began to sway and sag against his bonds, fatigued muscles twitching with involuntary flutters.

 A stray grakken, having been unwittingly turned into a projectile by one of Steed’s massive hooves, tumbled against Grey’s legs, dazed.
-It flopped over as Grey used his free leg to weakly kick it aside, spear still clutched in its knobby grasp.
+He pushed it weakly away with his free foot and it flopped over, spear still gripped in its knobby fist.

 Grey took one heavy breath.
 Then another.
 Then one more…

-The rope attached to his left wrist was actively burning now, but the skin of his hand felt like it was about to burst apart.
-Grey was having serious doubts as to which would burn away first—the ropes, or his skin.
+The rope holding his wrist was actively burning now, but his hand felt like it was about to burst open, leaving Grey with serious doubts as to which would burn away first—the ropes, or his skin.

-Raindrops hissed as they fell against the flaming trunk, misting impotently away on contact with the burning wood.
-He wouldn’t get any help from the sky.
+Raindrops hissed as they fell against the flaming trunk, misting impotently away on contact.
+He wouldn’t be getting any help from the sky.

-Rotating both hands around in desperation, Grey closed his fingers around the twisted ropes, grasping the bindings tightly in his strong, broad grip.
-Muscles quivering with strain, he pulled with all his remaining strength.
-Flames licked at his clenched fist, and he screamed through rigid jaws as his whole body began to shake.
-Still, he pulled harder.
+Rotating both hands around in desperation, Grey wrapped his fingers around the twisted wool and pulled with all his strength.
+His muscles quivered with strain.
+Flames licked at his clenched fist, shooting white-hot pain down his arm and across his chest.
+He screamed through gritted teeth, his whole body shaking, but still, he pulled harder.

 The tie snapped.

-Finally shaking the stars from his eyes, he turned to stretch out with his free leg toward the spear, still held by the stunned grakken gnome lying at his feet.
-Grey struggled until he hooked the little spear with his foot and then drew it to his side where he was able to maneuver it up into his free hand.
-The tool was difficult to manage, hand badly burned as it was, but after a moment, Grey was able to begin sawing at his remaining bonds.
+The sound of Steed blowing in challenge penetrated through the distant ringing in his ears, and he shook the stars from his eyes.
+Sucking in a ragged breath, Grey turned to stretch his free leg toward the spear held by the stunned grakken at his feet.
+He struggled until he hooked it with his foot, drawing it to his side and up into his free hand.
+The tool was difficult to manage, badly burned as he was, but after a moment, Grey was able to begin sawing at his remaining bonds.

 His balance faltered a bit from his momentum, but the blow was sufficient, and Grey savored a moment of vindictive pleasure as he watched Chief Feathers tumble out of sight.

 Not pausing to gloat, he turned back to his work, continuing to saw at the remaining tie.
-As the last of the fibers finally gave way, Grey let out a primal, choked exhalation, suddenly able to stagger free of the trees and release the strangled breath he’d been holding on to.
+As the last of the fibers finally gave way, Grey let out a primal, choked exhalation.